zoriya/blog/content/blogs/vim/index.md

 You might think learning vim is a daunting task with lots of commands to learn, but it's surprisingly easier than you might think.
 Sure there are a few commands to learn but most of them are intuitive and most importantly, they chain together since most commands work with the framework `<action><motion>`.
 Action is what you want to do, for example <kbd>d</kbd> for delete, <kbd>v</kbd> for visual which means highlight, <kbd>y</kbd> for yank which means copy...
 Motion is the text block you want to edit, for example <kbd>w</kbd> for word, <kbd>iw</kbd> for inner word, <kbd>Left</kbd> for the character on the left of your cursor and so on.
 Vim also has a great built-in way of learning its binding called `vimtutor` which can be run on most Unix systems (or even from git bash if you are on windows).

+---

+But enough about keybinds and motions, let's talk about another thing completely different between traditional editors and vim.
+This one is not as well known, but was the perfect solution for my workflow.

 ## A story about tabs